openstack/governance/reference/incubation-integration-requirements.rst

 * Project APIs should be reasonably stable
 * Project must have a REST API with at least a JSON entity representation
 * Project must have a Python client library API for its REST API
+* API service is made available as a WSGI application

 QA
 --